Constellations in prime elements of number fields: Szemer e di-type theorems in prime elements of number fields

-\begin{remark} The estimate from above in the \compati~\eqref{en:measurebelow} is stated as the order of $\log M$.
-On the existence part of Theorem~\ref{theorem=package}, we may relax this order; for instance, under $W\leq M^{\varepsilon}$, we can take the order of $o_{M\to\infty}(M^{\frac{1-\varepsilon}{r+1}})$.
-However, if we raise the order of this estimate from above, then the estimate of $\scrN_{S}(A)$ in Theorem~\ref{theorem=package} becomes worse.
-Examples appearing in the present paper have the estimate from above in the \compati\ ~\eqref{en:measurebelow} with the order of $\log M$; see for instance Theorem~\ref{theorem=logpseudorandom}. \end{remark} In the last part of this subsection, we will prove Theorem~\ref{theorem=primeconstellationsfiniteagain_full} below as an application of Theorem~\ref{theorem=package}.
-For the proof, we employ the following counting from below. \begin{proposition} Let $\omom$ be an integral basis of $K$.
+\end{remark} In the last part of this subsection, we will prove Theorem~\ref{theorem=primeconstellationsfiniteagain_full} below as an application of Theorem~\ref{theorem=package}.
+For the proof, we employ the following estimate from below. \begin{proposition} Let $\omom$ be an integral basis of $K$.
 Then there exist $C_{\PP_K,\rmI}(\omom)>0$ and a positive integer $M_{\PP_K,\rmI}(\omom)$ such that for every $M\geq M_{\PP_K,\rmI}(\omom)$, the inequality

 holds.
 In particular, for $\ideala=\OK$, the set $A=\PP_K$ fulfills the two conditions $\eqref{en:counting_infinite_X}$, $\eqref{en:logpseudo_infinite_X}$ of Corollary~$\ref{corollary=package_infinite}$. \end{proposition} \begin{proof} First we will show \eqref{eq:counting_inPPK}.
 Take an NL-compatible $\OKt$-fundamental domain $\DD$; such a $\DD$ exists by Proposition~\ref{proposition=normrespectingfundamentaldomain}.
 Proposition~\ref{proposition=counting_below_DD} provides a constant $\tilde{C}=\tilde{C}(\omom,\DD)>0$ depending on $\omom$ and $\DD$ such that for sufficiently large $M$, the inequality